Esgorotg666/ChordDice-V2/GITHUB_SECRETS.md

 # GitHub Secrets Configuration Guide

+## ⚠️ SECURITY NOTICE

+**IMPORTANT**: The existing keystore files in this repository have been exposed and must not be used for production.
+Generate a new keystore following the steps in `SECURITY_CRITICAL.md` before configuring these secrets.

 This guide helps you configure the required secrets for automated Android builds and Google Play Store deployments.

 ## Required Secrets